-This is not an endorsement of particular providers nor meant to be an exhaustive list; this information is available through online searching.
+This is not an endorsement of particular providers nor meant to be an exhaustive list; this information is publicly available online.
 Resources may change or no longer be available before the next annual publication.
-We are not responsible for the views and opinions expressed on the social media sites included in this resource.
+We are not responsible for the views and opinions expressed on the sites included in this resource.